 The Installation allowance is paid to European Commission and other EU institutions staff that have to set up their life in a different country.
-In This article provides information about the amount of the installation allowance and under what conditions it is paid out.
+This article provides information about the amount of the installation allowance and under what conditions it is paid out.

 The Installation allowance is a one-time payment to all expat staff of EU institutions.
 There are other one-time and regular allowances that make settling in a new city easier such as Daily Subsistence Allowance, Expatriation allowance, Removal expense coverage, and Household allowance.